Banandana/LineSharp/README.md

 The actual repository containing some info about the protocol can be found elsewhere.

-This implementation is fairly simple, as can be seen by the main function in Program.cs.
+This implementation is fairly simple.
+I have another repository that contains an actual example of implementation.

 TODO:
  - Finish callbacks on operation functions